cvdabbeele/dsAnsible/README.md

 # Ansible

+based on the retired project at https://github.com/deep-security/ansible/tree/retired Added support for RedHad dnf

 An Ansible playbook for the Deep Security Agent.
 This playbook allows you to easily deploy the Deep Security Agent as well as take some common operations from the Agent.